coryarcangel/personal-computing/site/index.md

 ## Structure

 This class will meet for one week - from 10am to 4pm.
-The structure - which is broken up into 45 min hour long modules - will ping pong between lectures (l), visits to different spaces 🏤, film screenings 📺, readings 📒, discussions 👑, and games / projects 👾, and finally an exhibition 🖼.
+The structure - which is broken up into 45 min hour long modules - will ping pong between lectures 🤦‍, visits to different spaces 🏤, film screenings 📺, readings 📒, discussions 👑, and games / projects 👾, and finally an exhibition 🖼.

 ## 📒 Readings